Navneetpandit7226/git-first/README.md

-# git-first
-this is practice git repo
+this is my first git repo